-Mr. Rengel has attended music festivals such as the Perlman Music Program Chamber Music Workshop, the Aspen Music Festival and School, the Meadowmount School of Music, and the New York String Orchestra Seminar.
+Rubén has attended music festivals such as Music@Menlo, the Perlman Music Program, the Aspen Music Festival and School, the Meadowmount School of Music and the New York String Orchestra Seminar.

-In addition to classical music, Mr. Rengel has extensive experience performing Venezuelan folk music and Jazz.
+In addition to classical music, Rubén has extensive experience performing Venezuelan folk music and jazz.
 This has allowed him to develop important abilities in the area of improvisation, and he has recorded and toured with distinguished Venezuelan ensembles.
-Mr. Rengel began his violin studies at the age of three at the National System of Youth Orchestras of Venezuela, “El Sistema,” where he was until the age of six.
-Mr. Rengel also has a strong interest in the art of conducting.
+He also has a strong interest in conducting and enjoys performing as a violist.